AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/cdn-usage.md

 ```

 ### SRI Hash Notes

 - Each hash will be unique to the version of MSAL.js v2, and will not change.
 - SRI hash usage is optional for MSAL.js CDN builds.
 - If the `integrity` attribute is used for MSAL.js v2 CDN builds, the `crossorigin` attribute must be set to `"anonymous"`.
-- If you believe our CDN builds have been comprimised, please [inform us](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/SECURITY.md#reporting-a-vulnerability) immediately.
+- If you believe our CDN builds have been compromised, please [inform us](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/SECURITY.md#reporting-a-vulnerability) immediately.

 ### SRI Hash History